Reactions to the killing of insurance CEO reveal a deep anger over US healthcare

 “Remembering the day United Healthcare denied a one-night hospital stay for my 12yo child as ‘medically unnecessary’ following ASD heart repair surgery,” wrote another.

-The response has parallels with celebrations over the death of Henry Kissinger, the former U.S. secretary of state, whom many Americans held responsible for bombing campaigns in Cambodia that killed hundreds of thousands.
+The response has echoes of the celebrations over the death of Henry Kissinger, the former US secretary of state, whom many around the world held responsible for bombing campaigns in Cambodia that killed hundreds of thousands of people.
 When he died in November 2023, social media was similarly flooded with memes celebrating his passing.

-Distasteful though they may be, the reactions to Thompson’s murder have nonetheless revealed a deep anger among many Americans about the unfairness of the U.S. health insurance industry.
-And amongst those speaking out were doctors, professors, politicians and people who’d suffered their own insurance denials.
+Distasteful though they may be, the reactions to Thompson’s murder have revealed a deep anger among many Americans about the unfairness of the US health insurance industry.
+And among those speaking out were doctors, professors, politicians and people who’d suffered their own insurance denials.

 “Currently, over 1,000 people go bankrupt daily, solely due to personal medical bills.
 Anyone who can make millions of dollars overseeing a system like this, and sleep well at night doesn’t deserve my sympathy,” Beau Forte, a former Green Party candidate for Congress in New Jersey who ran on a platform calling for universal healthcare, told The Independent.